Discover more from The Hell Project

 1. Conditionalists/Annihilationists he suggests, object to 'eternal' meaning forever.
 "In proving this, they both point out that “eternal” does not always mean everlasting"

 This is just not true.
 This is a universalist argument and one that all the conditionalists I come across argue against!
-Eternal punishment is a punishment with eternal consequences.
-It is death you eternally don't come back from.
-Just like eternal salvation means we are saved through the momentary death of Jesus and the consequence is eternal; just like the eternal inheritance is received once and we gain it eternally, just like eternal judgement occurs once (unless Greg and any traditionalist wants to start arguing for continual eternal judgement?) and the consequence is eternal.
+Death you eternally don't come back from is an eternal punishment.
+Just like eternal salvation means we are saved through the momentary death of Jesus and the consequence is eternal; just like the eternal inheritance is received once and we gain it eternally, just like eternal judgement occurs once (unless Greg wants to start arguing for continual judgement through eternity) and the consequence is eternal.
 See Hebrews for these connections but no conditionalist, who is a conditionalist because the bible says so, would argue that eternal doesn't mean everlasting.

 Greg then tries to back up his argument with Revelation 14:11 with no connection to the destruction of Edom in Isaiah 34 or the connections to what 'smoke going up forever' actually means (see Revelation 18 and then connect it with Revelation 19:3).
 Nor does he note the condensed allusions to the Old Testament throughout Revelation 14:9-11 because that would mean his article doesn't prove the point he is trying to make.